 On March 8, 2021, the Company issued a \$375 thousand Senior Secured Convertible Debenture ("LTP Debenture") to Legacy Tech Partners, LLC ("LTP"), a related party.
 The LTP Debenture accrues interest at a rate of 10% and is due on the earlier of the occurrence of certain liquidity events with respect to the Company and March 8, 2022.
 The LTP Debenture may be converted at any time after the issue date into shares of the Company's Common Stock (the "LTP Conversion Shares") at a price equal to \$0.05 per share.
 Together with each LTP Conversion Share, a warrant will be issued with a strike price of \$0.05 per share and an expiration date of March 8, 2026 (the "LTP Warrants").
 Under the term of the original LTP Debenture, LTP had an obligation to lend the Company an additional \$625 thousand under the same terms prior to June 30, 2022, and an option to fund an additional \$4 million under the same terms prior to March 8, 2024.
 LTP also has the option to extend the maturity date of each loan it makes to the Company, including the initial loan of \$375 thousand for a term not to exceed four years from the original maturity date of that loan.
 Net proceeds were \$314 thousand after legal fees of \$61 thousand, which are included in our consolidated statement of operations for the year ended December 31, 2021.
 The LTP Debenture is secured by a lien on all the Company's assets.
-The Company's U.S. subsidiaries entered into Guaranties on March 9, 2021 in favor of LTP under which such subsidiaries guaranteed the Company's obligations under the LTP Debenture and granted LTP a lien on all assets of such subsidiaries.
-The proceeds from the LTP Debenture were used to extinguish liabilities of the Company and to fund the development of the Education Technology (EdTech) business.
-The "LTP Warrants will not be listed for trading on any national securities exchange.
-The "LTP Warrants and the shares issuable upon conversion of the LTP Debenture are not being registered under the Securities Act of 1933, as amended (the "Securities Act").
-The aggregate number of shares issuable upon conversion of the LTP Debenture and upon the exercise of the "LTP Warrants may not exceed 19.9% of the number of shares of the Common Stock outstanding immediately after giving effect to the issuance of shares upon conversion of the Debenture and the exercise of the "LTP Warrants.
-At the Annual Meeting of Stockholders of the Company held on July 2, 2021, the stockholders approved the future issuance of shares to LTP upon conversion under the LTP Debenture in excess of the 19.9% limitation, but no such shares have been issued.
-On May 4, 2021, LTP exercised its conversion rights with respect to \$330 thousand of the outstanding principal at the Conversion Price resulting in the issuance of 6.6 million shares of Common Stock to LTP.
-In addition, an equal number of warrants were issued on June 11, 2021 (see Note 8 - "Stock Warrants").
+The Company's U.S. subsidiaries entered into guaranties on March 9, 2021 in favor of LTP under which such subsidiaries guaranteed the Company's obligations under the LTP Debenture and granted LTP a lien on all assets of such subsidiaries.
+The proceeds from the LTP Debenture were used to extinguish liabilities of the Company and to fund the development of the Education Technology ("EdTech") business.
+The aggregate number of shares issuable upon conversion of the LTP Debenture and upon the exercise of the LTP Warrants may not exceed 19.9% of the number of shares of the common stock outstanding immediately after giving effect to the issuance of shares upon conversion of the LTP Debenture and the exercise of the LTP Warrants.
+At the annual meeting of stockholders of the Company held on July 2, 2021, the stockholders approved the future issuance of shares to LTP upon conversion under the LTP Debenture in excess of the 19.9% limitation, but no such shares have been issued.
+On May 4, 2021, LTP exercised its conversion rights with respect to \$330 thousand of the outstanding principal at the conversion price resulting in the issuance of 6.6 million shares of common stock to LTP.
+In addition, an equal number of warrants were issued on June 11, 2021 (see Note 8 - Stock Warrants).
 The cash receipt date, March 10, 2021, was used for the market value of stock on measurement date, at \$0.155 per common share, resulting in the recognition of debt discount and additional paid-in capital of \$375 thousand, respectively, within the consolidated balance sheet for the year ended December 31, 2021, which represents the intrinsic value of the conversion option.
 The Company evaluated the convertible debenture under ASC 470-20 and recognized a debt discount of \$375 thousand related to the beneficial conversion feature during the year ended December 31, 2021, with a corresponding credit to additional paid-in capital.
-The related amortization of the debt discount to interest expense for the six months ended June 30, 2022 and 2021 were \$14 thousand and \$0.0 thousand, respectively.
+The related amortization of the debt discount to interest expense for the quarter ended March 31, 2023 and 2022 were \$14 thousand and \$0.0 thousand, respectively.